ietf-gitwg/draft-ietf-git-github-wg-configuration/draft-ietf-git-github-wg-configuration.md

 of the proposals in this document is not to require uniformity in current practice, but to help working groups get started using GitHub in a uniform way if desired.

-The document is meant to spur discussion in the IETF community.
-If there proves to be rough consensus in the community in support of the proposals in this document, the functional requirements would need to be discussed with the IETF Tools Team and the IETF Secretariat, who would need to support various pieces of what is proposed herein.

 # Administrative Process and Conventions

 This section specifies a proposal for an administrative process and conventions to support